FindItPS/findit/README.md

 ##Description

 Browse local stores for item of interest from the comfort of your own home.
-Made for ICS4U Sep-Jan 2016 by @samgjones and Mohamed Amadou.

 ##Features